- April 20, 2023

-Since its introduction as part of the Office 365 enterprise offering (now Microsoft 365), SharePoint Online usage has skyrocketed.
-It was initially envisioned to be an entry-level document management system but has since expanded to provide a content management and content services platform, an intranet portal for enterprise information and applications, a groupware platform, a social platform, and a platform to develop custom web applications.
+Since its introduction as part of the Office 365 (now Microsoft 365), SharePoint Online usage has skyrocketed.
+Today’s expanded uses of SharePoint include: a content management and content services platform, an intranet portal for enterprise information and applications, a groupware platform, a social platform, and a platform to develop custom web applications.
 Because of these expanding use models, many have found that the standard SharePoint storage allowance is not enough.

-At past Microsoft Ignite conferences, many attendees ask me if and how they can extend their SharePoint storage beyond the current 25 TB limit so they’re not forced to purchase additional (expensive) SharePoint Online storage.
-The frequency of this request suggests that many companies have already blown through the newly raised 25 TB SharePoint Online storage limit.
+At past Microsoft Ignite conferences, many attendees asked me if and how they could extend their SharePoint storage beyond their current limit, so they’re not forced to purchase additional (expensive) SharePoint Online storage.
+The frequency of this request suggests that many companies will reach their limit or have already blown through their SharePoint Online storage limit.

-Microsoft has made provisions to allow SharePoint Online customers to purchase additional SharePoint storage for $0.19 per GB per month.
+Microsoft has made provisions to allow SharePoint Online customers to purchase additional SharePoint storage for $0.20 per GB per month.
 As you may have noticed, this is well above the average price of standard cloud storage, so for some, it has limited their SharePoint plans.
-For example, a large SharePoint instance that consumes 25 TB of included storage and 15 TB of additional storage would cost an additional $34,200 per year in extra storage costs.
+For example, a large SharePoint instance that consumes their storage limit and 15 TB of additional storage would pay an additional $36,000 per year in extra storage costs.

 |The chart above illustrates the projected costs of additional SharePoint storage per year over the standard allotment.
 Each bar shows an additional 5 TB of SharePoint storage purchased.|

-One thing to understand when considering Azure as a solution to extend SharePoint is that Azure, by itself, is a stack of services.
+One thing to understand when considering Azure as a solution to extend Office 365 SharePoint storage is that Azure, by itself, is just a stack of services.
 Native Azure applications can take advantage of these services to create stand-alone applications that offer capabilities that would be impossible for third-party SaaS cloud providers to duplicate.
 A partial list of the related Azure services include: